ddadaal/next-typed-api-routes/README.md

   responses: {
     // Key as response code.
     // Only one [200, 300) response should exist.
 It will be considered by clients as the success response
+    // If the success response has no payload, the status code must be 204.
     200: {
       // Supports most type constructs
       property?: string | number | AnotherInterface | Pick<{ number: string }, "number">;
     };

     // If the code has no payload, set the type to null
     404: null;
   }